Skip to content

 • Crane JM, Keough M, Murphy P, Burrage L & Hutchens D 2011.
 Effects of environmental tobacco smoke on perinatal outcomes: a retrospective cohort study.
 BJOG: An International Journal of Obstetrics & Gynaecology 118:865-71.

 • D'Antoine H & Bower C 2019.
 Folate status and neural tube defects in Aboriginal Australians: the success of mandatory fortification in reducing a health disparity.
-Current Developments in Nutrition 3:nzz071.
+Current developments in nutrition 3:nzz071.

 • Eades S, Sanson-Fisher RW, Wenitong M, Panaretto K, D'Este C, Gilligan C et al. 2012.
 An intensive smoking intervention for pregnant Aboriginal and Torres Strait Islander women: a randomised controlled trial.
 The Medical Journal of Australia 197:42-6.

 • Elliott, Latimer J, Fitzpatrick JP, Oscar J & Carter M 2012.
 There's hope in the valley.
-Journal of Paediatrics and Child Health 48:190-2.
+Journal of paediatrics and child health 48:190-2.

 • Elliott D & Silverman M 2013.
 Why music matters: philosophical and cultural foundations.
 In: MacDonald R, Kreutz G & Mitchell L (eds).
 Music, Health and Wellbeing.
 Oxford: Oxford University Press.